janracz/RomanToArabicServer/README.md

 * [Status](#status)

 ## General info
 This project was made for my studies as an exercise for my studies.
 The server is started and from now it waits for a querry from [RomanToArabicClient](https://github.com/janracz/RomanToArabicClient).
 When it gets it, the server starts the conversion of the number.
 When it's convertet it sends back the anwser to the client.
 All is made by TCP.
+This project was made to learn basic concept of client-server.

 ## Technologies